metamn/react/content/blog/on-design-system-tokens/index.md

 Taking the first example, with JS/JSON notation, what if there is no `heading` font family defined?
 Or a `primary` color?

 ```
+// The JS/JSON notation is not able to check for missing values
 h1: {
   fontSize: 32,
   fontFamily: 'heading',